 - Divide cookie dough in half; cut each half into 12 slices.

-- Generously spray 24 mini muffin cups with cooking spray OR line with mini cupcake liners.
+- Generously spray 1 mini muffin tin (24 cups) with cooking spray.

-- Roll each slice into a ball, then place each ball into a mini muffin cup.
+- Roll each slice into a ball, then roll in sugar and place each ball into a muffin cup.